kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Make it a rule of life never to regret and never to look back.
-Regret is an appalling waste of energy; you can't build on it; it's only for wallowing in. - Katherine Mansfield
+    ## Sincerity is the way of Heaven.
+The attainment of sincerity is the way of men. - Confucius